ValveSoftware/steam-runtime/doc/reporting-steamlinuxruntime-bugs.md

 *Run Diagnostics*.

 When reporting bugs in the container runtime, please include a debug log.
-Since version 0.20210105.0, the easiest way to get this is:
+The easiest way to get this is:

 * Completely exit from Steam